Here’s Everything You Need to Know About Merida Airport (MID Airport)

 1. Private Shuttle from Merida Airport

-For visitors, especially those who aren’t confident or comfortable speaking Spanish, having your transportation handled is a nice perk — especially after a long day of traveling!
+For visitors, especially those who aren’t confident or comfortable speaking Spanish, having your transportation handled is a nice perk — especially after a long day of traveling.

 2. Merida Airport Car Rental